 Considerations When Vaccinating Older Cats

 Experts believe that age is not the sole factor to consider when determining if an older cat should receive vaccines.
-"Whether or not to vaccinate depends on many things when assessing benefits and risks of vaccines," said Dr. Glenn Olah, DVM, Ph.D., DABVP (Feline).
+"Whether or not to vaccinate depends on many things when assessing the benefits and risks of vaccines," said Dr. Glenn Olah, DVM, Ph.D., DABVP (Feline).

 Vaccine History